 Listening to, and seeking out, the views, wishes and feelings of children and young people, ensuring in this that the child’s voice is heard and referred to;

-Knowing who the provision’s Designated Lead/Teacher(s) for Safeguarding are and the relevant links for CIC (Child in Care / Looked After Children), SEND and Anti- Bullying.
+Knowing who the provision’s Designated Lead/Teacher(s) for Safeguarding are and the relevant links for LAC ( Looked After Children), SEND and Anti- Bullying.

 Being alert to the signs of abuse, including specific issues in Safeguarding and their need to refer any concerns to the Safeguarding Designated Lead(s) in the provision.